CircuitBird/panda3d-flail/README.md

 this time representing a portion of an arc length, and a velocity describing the derivative of that number.

-The first number in an `ArcPoint` object, which describes arc length, is then passed to an implementation of `flail.traj.Path`.
-This protocol describes anything that can be called with an `ArcPoint` object and returns information about a path at a particular position using the `PathPoint` class.
+Next in the algorithm is the `flail.traj.Path` protocol, which describes anything that can be called with an `ArcPoint` object and returns information about a path at a particular position using an instance of the `PathPoint` class.
+This `PathPoint` contains a position, which is the point in space along the path corresponding to the arc length in the input.
+It also contains a velocity, which is the rate of change of this position with respect to the time input originally passed to the `ArcTraveler`.

-The `flail.traj.Trajectory` class bridges implementations of the `ArcTraveler` and `Path` protocols.
+The `flail.traj.Trajectory` class bridges implementations of the `ArcTraveler` and `Path` protocols and allows setting a time scale.
 It can be called with a time value (no longer bounded by 0 and 1), which it scales and passes to an `ArcTraveler`.
-It passes the result of this call to a `Path` and returns the result of that call.
+It passes the result of this call directly to a `Path` to create a `PathPoint`.
+It then scales the velocity of the `PathPoint` (in accordance with the time scale) and returns the object.

 `PointArmController` calls a `Trajectory` with an appropriate time value, then passes the output information to an instance of the `flail.ctrlfuncs.ControlFunction` protocol.
 This protocol describes an object that can be called with desired and current end-effector position and velocity and returns a velocity to command.
-By default, this is a simple proportional controller.
+By default, this is a simple PD controller.

 `PointArmController` then passes this commanded end-effector velocity to an instance of the `flail.ik.IKAlgorithm` protocol, which handles inverse